 The station closed to passengers on 23 May 1955.

-To the North West of the station good facilities included a large number of sidings with a large, wood built, goods shed, coal drops for the local coal merchants and a turntable right next to the Delves Lane bridge.
+To the North West of the station good facilities included a large number of sidings with a large, timber built, goods shed, coal drops for the local coal merchants and a turntable right next to the Delves Lane bridge.

 The station closed completely to goods traffic on 2 October 1967 although the coal drops remained in use until at least 1977 and the coal depot almost right until the closure of the line in 1984.